bayesmendel/snipR/README.md

 ## Installation

-You can install snipR from github with:
+You can install snipR from GitHub with:

 ``` r
 # install.packages("devtools")